City of Film

 UNESCO's City of Film project is part of the wider Creative Cities Network.

 Film is one of seven creative fields in the Network, the others: Crafts and Folk Art, Design, Gastronomy, Literature, Media Arts, and Music.

-Criteria for UNESCO Cities of Film
+Criteria

 To be approved as a City of Film, cities need to meet a number of criteria set by UNESCO.

 Designated UNESCO Cities of Film share similar characteristics: